openhab/openhab1-addons/bundles/binding/org.openhab.binding.caldav-personal/README.md

 You can simulate presence with this binding.
 To do this you have to
 * enable the caldav-command binding
-* enbale the caldav-persistence binding
+* enable the caldav-persistence binding
 * configure the Items you need for simulation for caldav persistence
 * configure the caldav persistence to singleEvents=true and an offset you want.
 One week or two make sense.
 * keep openHAB running for a week or more and the persistent events will occur again in the future regarding the offset you set up